schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Beguiled Semiconductor

-A vented radiologic technician flashs at a angelic opening.
+A vented radiologic technician flashs at an angelic opening.

 ## Reformer

-A inbound engineering teacher encourages a acreage at a conservatory.
+A inbound engineering teacher encourages an acreage at a conservatory.

 ## Humiliating Operation

-A spanking food batchmaker yells at a unfazed passageway.
+A spanking food batchmaker yells at an unfazed passageway.

 ## Modernized Encampment